-Representation: We strive to ensure that our community is an accurate reflection of the diversity in our world, and we accomplish this in three ways:
+Representation: We strive to ensure that our community is an accurate reflection of the diversity in our world, and we accomplish this in two ways:

 - We review and develop GSD policies to ensure recognition of a diverse and inclusive community while providing accountability to the GSD community values.

 - We seek to encourage a consistent review of the curriculum to maintain an academic voice that highlights the diversity of the field and that can be far-reaching to our current and prospective students.